-Complainant Contact the OIPC within 60 days of receiving the ✓ You must first complain under PRO (for public body's response to your complaint. to the public body.
-FOIPOP) public body 3 response to your complaint. ✓ If you are not satisfied Grounds for complaint include: with the public body's The pubic body improperly collected, response to your used or disclosed my personal complaint or if it does not information. respond within 30 days, inioi mation. make your complaint The public hody failed to adequately (appeal request) to the The public body failed to adequately secure my personal information.
-OIPC in writing.
-Secure my personal information. ✓ Attach your original complaint letter and the public body's response.
-Complainant Contact the OIPC within 60 days of receiving the ✓ You must first complain under PHIA health custodian's response to your complaint. to the custodian. nearth custodian's response to your complaints ✓ If you are not satisfied Grounds for complaint include: with the custodian's You believe the custodian has contravened response to your PHIA. complaint or if it does not 1 11111 respond within 60 days, The custodian has failed to respond to your make your complaint privacy complaint in the time required by (appeal request) to the the custodian's complaint policy (up to a OIPC in writing. maximum of 60 days). ✓ Attach your original mammam or oo dayoj. complaint letter and the health custodian's response.
+Complainant under PRO (for Contact the OIPC within 60 days of receiving the public body's response to your complaint. ✓ You must first complain to the public body.
+FOIPOP) paono souj s response to your complaints ✓ If you are not satisfied , Grounds for complaint include: with the public body's The pubic body improperly collected, response to your used or disclosed my personal complaint make your information. complaint (appeal request) to the OIPC in The public body failed to adequately writing. secure my personal information. ✓ Attach your original complaint letter and the public body's response.
+Complainant Contact the OIPC within 60 days of receiving the ✓ You must first complain under PHIA health custodian's response to your complaint. to the custodian. ✓ If you are not satisfied Grounds for complaint include: with the custodian's You believe the custodian has contravened response to your PHIA. complaint or if it does not respond within 60 days, The custodian has failed to respond to your make your complaint privacy complaint in the time required by (appeal request) to the the custodian's complaint policy (up to a OIPC in writing. maximum of 60 days). ✓ Attach your original complaint letter and the health custodian's response.